"I wish England had got through, though. That was embarrassing, that was."

-- Ludo Bagman, who played for the Wimbourne Wasps, was a Beater for the English team in the 1980s (GF7, Pm, QA).
-During his trial in front of the Council of Magical Law, when accused of passing information to a Death Eater, one of the witches on the jury congratulated him on the result of the England v Turkey match the previous weekend, instead of asking any further questions.
+Ludo Bagman, who played for the Wimbourne Wasps, was a Beater for the English side in the 1980s (GF7, Pm, QA).
+Accused of passing information to a Death Eater, during the trial one of the witches on the jury congratulated him on the result of the England v Turkey match the previous weekend – instead of asking any further questions.
 He was acquitted (GF30).

-- While still at Hogwarts, one of Gilderoy Lockhart's many boastful predictions was that he would captain the English team to victory in the Quidditch World Cup before becoming the youngest ever Minister for Magic (Pm).
+While still at Hogwarts, one of Gilderoy Lockhart's many boastful predictions was that he would captain the English team to victory in the Quidditch World Cup before becoming the youngest ever Minister for Magic (Pm).
 He does know how to promote himself....

-- Gryffindor's Quidditch team captain Oliver Wood told Harry Potter that Charlie Weasley could have played Quidditch for England if Charlie had not taken the job in Romania studying dragons (PS10).
+Gryffindor Quidditch team captain Oliver Wood told Harry Potter that Charlie Weasley could have played Quidditch for England if Charlie had not taken the job in Romania studying dragons (PS10).
 As England haven't made it to the last few Quidditch World Cups, it looks like they could have really used him on the team!

-There is no mention of Quidditch or any other wizard sports in the Wikipedia entry for England (Wikipedia: England).
+There is no mention of Quidditch or any other wizard sports in the Wikipedia entry for England (Wikipedia).

-Although the date printed on the Daily Prophet Newsletter DP3 is 1 June 1999, the timeframe for that event is 1992-1993.
+Although the date printed on the third Daily Prophet Newsletter (DP3) is 1 June 1999, the timeframe for this event is 1992-1993.

 Pottermore enhanced reading experience: Quidditch World Cup